schoonhovenrichard/BlooPy/README.md

 ```

 ### Back-end encoding solutions
-Here is some background information on how Bloopy operates.
-The algorithms are intended for discrete optimization problems, and they work on bitstrings.
-BlooPy implements two types of bitstring.
+Here is some background information on how **Bloopy** operates.
+The algorithms are intended for discrete optimization problems, and they work on bitstrings. **BlooPy** implements two types of bitstring.

 - Normal bitstrings which can take on any permutation.
-In this case, EvoPy creates ```individual(..., boundary_list=None)``` objects.
+In this case, **BlooPy** creates ```individual(..., boundary_list=None)``` objects.
 - Bounded bitstrings where only a single 1 can be present in each segment.
 The segments are defined by supplying a list of start- and endpoints of the segments: ```individual(..., boundary_list=[(0,4),(5,7),(8,12),..])```.
 - Real-valued solutions.
-Instead of a discrete solution, EvoPy supports continuous individuals which automatically take care of the conversion between the discrete optimization problem, and the continuous solver.
+Instead of a discrete solution, **BlooPy** supports continuous individuals which automatically take care of the conversion between the discrete optimization problem, and the continuous solver.

 Bounded bitstrings can be used when the optimization tasks is to find the optimal setttings when parameters which can each be selected from a finite list: